Skip to content

 Mentor responsibilities

 Part of the apprentice's learning support network, you are potentially from a different department and you bring a broad impartial perspective.
-You will sit outside of the apprentice's line management, although your professional paths may at times cross.
+You will sit outside the apprentice's line management, although your professional paths may at times cross.

 You will attend the 12-weekly, 3-party review meeting which lasts approximately an hour and is a discussion about the apprentice's progress between yourself, the apprentice and the provider.